robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 > Subclassing _couples_ subclasses to their superclass

 ^ This means that every change to the superclass affects each subclass.
 If a change invalidates some assumption of a subclass, that subclass now has a bug from a change in another piece of code.
-Likewise, if the superclass calls its own methods (as they tend to), the subclass can also invalidate an assumption of the superclass—even if that assumption is new.

-^ For example, on OS X Mavericks, `NSViewController` doesn’t have the convenient `-viewWillAppear`, `-viewDidAppear`, etc. methods which we’re familiar with from `UIViewController`, so it was common to implement those methods in a subclass and call them at the appropriate times.

-^ Under Yosemite, `NSViewController` adds and calls those methods, meaning we now have a bug.
-These methods are called twice: once by our code, and once by our superclass.
-All we did is compile against the new SDK.
+^ Likewise, the subclass can also invalidate assumptions of the superclass, and new assumptions can be encoded at any time by change on Apple’s end or ours.

 ---